 uniQure and its partner, Bristol-Myers Squibb, have taken the leadership position in developing gene therapies in cardiovascular diseases.

-With our collaboration we are building a portfolio of gene therapies led by the S100A1 program for congestive Heart Failure.
+With our collaboration we are building a portfolio of gene therapies led by AMT-126, an S100A1 gene therapy targeting congestive heart failure.

 Congestive Heart Failure

-Congestive heart failure (CHF) is a rapidly progressing and in many cases life-threatening disease affecting 26 million people worldwide.
 In April 2015, uniQure signed a strategic partnership with Bristol-Myers Squibb (view press release) to discover and develop novel gene therapies to treat a range of cardiovascular diseases, initially focused on the one-time treatment of CHF by selectively restoring cardiac deficiency of the calcium-binding protein S100A1, a master regulator of myocardial function.
-AAV-S100A1 has shown long-term therapeutic efficacy, safety and reduced mortality in a human-relevant in vivo heart failure model compatible with clinical drug regimens. uniQure and Bristol-Myers Squibb continue to conduct IND-enabling studies for S100A1.
-In addition to S100A1, uniQure and Bristol-Myers Squibb have initiated work on three additional targets designated under the collaboration.

 Congestive heart failure (CHF) is the inability of the cardiac muscle to provide sufficient circulatory support both at rest and during exercise.
 CHF is a rapidly progressing disease affecting 26 million people worldwide, with patients suffering from severe heart failure facing a 5-year mortality rate of over 50%.
 According to the American Heart Association, the prevalence of CHF is expected to double or triple by 2030.
 Currently, there is no effective long-term or causative treatment for this disease.